paritytech/polkadot-sdk/modules/messages/README.md

 Eventually, some relayer would notice this message in the "undelivered" state and it would decide to deliver this message.
 Relayer then crafts `receive_messages_proof()` transaction (aka delivery transaction) for the messages module instance, deployed at the target chain.
-Relayer provides his account id at the source chain, the proof of message (or several messages), the number of messages in the transaction and their cumulative dispatch weight.
+Relayer provides its account id at the source chain, the proof of message (or several messages), the number of messages in the transaction and their cumulative dispatch weight.
 Once a transaction is mined, the message is considered "delivered".

 Once a message is delivered, the relayer may want to confirm delivery back to the source chain.
-There are two reasons why he would want to do that.
+There are two reasons why it would want to do that.
 The first is that we intentionally limit number of "delivered", but not yet "confirmed" messages at inbound lanes (see [What about other Constants in the Messages Module Configuration Trait](#What-about-other-Constants-in-the-Messages-Module-Configuration-Trait) for explanation).
 So at some point, the target chain may stop accepting new messages until relayers confirm some of these.
-The second is that if the relayer wants to be rewarded for delivery, he must prove the fact that he has actually delivered the message.
+The second is that if the relayer wants to be rewarded for delivery, it must prove the fact that it has actually delivered the message.
 And this proof may only be generated after the delivery transaction is mined.
 So relayer crafts the `receive_messages_delivery_proof()` transaction (aka confirmation transaction) for the messages module instance, deployed at the source chain.
 Once this transaction is mined, the message is considered "confirmed".